will-mcintyre04/time-automation/README.md

 ## How to Use

-1. Download the "Time Study Spreadsheet and Database Automation.zip" [`here`](https://drive.google.com/file/d/1ryz9c-6N8hgT8R8zdiBeNg5aCCKWsj1G/view?usp=sharing).
+1. Download the "Time Study Spreadsheet and Database Automation.zip" [`here`](https://drive.google.com/file/d/1Fy28Ba5x0wQScx8R9H29Ba8LpitO5GhB/view?usp=sharing).
 Note: Windows might prompt to trust the download before accesing it.
 2. Export all of the folders onto the local disc.
 3. Run the application through the "main.exe" executable.
-Note: Keep this application within the original folder, or in a new one along with the `build` `images` and `references` folders.
+Note: Keep this application within the original folder, or in a new one along with the `images` and `references` folders.

 ## Tools: